Photos

 Style & Character

-Unlike many of the historic palatial hotels in Venice, Hotel Cipriani offers a more modern, classic hotel design.
+Unlike many historic palatial hotels in Venice, Hotel Cipriani offers a more modern, classic hotel design dripping with luxury fabrics and murano glass chandeliers.
 The staff here, in particular, gives the hotel a unique character.
 They have the time to share stories of their families as they meet and get to know yours.
-Many of the regular guests here have become more like family members and are remembered and treated exceptionally well.
+Many regular guests here have become more like family members and are remembered and treated exceptionally well.
 This is a place you will return to.

 Service & Facilities

-The gardens at the Belmond Hotel Cipriani are beautiful.
-You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze or stroll through the kitchen garden.
-Tennis players can play a game or two on the secluded clay court, whereas parents can shuffle children off to the kids club and enjoy the Spa and Wellness center.
-There’s wildlife too, the garden being home to a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
-It was fun at dusk to sit and watch them all go about their business.
+The gardens at the Belmond Hotel Cipriani are also beautiful.
+You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze, say hello to the friendly ducks in the duck pond or stroll through the kitchen garden.
+Tennis players can play a game or two on the secluded clay court, and parents can shuffle children off to the kids club and enjoy the Spa and Wellness center if they wish.

 Rooms

-We chose the Junior Suite Pool room (around €2,500 EUR per night in season), which was ideal for our little boy as it opened up to a patio that backed straight onto our reserved loungers at the pool.
-Meaning we could go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
-The room was the epitome of classic elegance, adorned with handcrafted Murano Glass features, including a handsome blue chandelier that looked somewhat like an octopus.
-The marble floors were softened with Turkish silk rugs, and the bathroom was large, with a huge walk-in shower and a double basin sporting lovely smelling designer Hermes amenities.
-The whole room felt fresh, light, and airy, a pleasure to call home for the duration of our stay.
+We love the Junior Suite Pool room (around €2,500 EUR per night in season), which is ideal for our boy as it opens up to a patio that backs straight onto our reserved loungers at the pool.
+Meaning we can go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
+The room is the epitome of classic elegance, adorned with handcrafted Murano Glass features, including a handsome blue chandelier resembling a glass octopus.
+The marble floors are softened with Turkish silk rugs, and the bathroom is large, with a huge walk-in shower and a double basin sporting lovely-smelling designer Aqua Di Parma amenities.
+The whole room feels fresh, light, and airy, and it is a pleasure to call home for the duration of our stay.

 Food & Drink

-Once the sun started to drop, the majority of residents at the pool bar ambled over to the bar to continue their Bellinis.
-This bar is where we spent our evenings.
-I can’t think of a more romantic setting than being served drinks overlooking the pool with the Venetian lagoon in the distance.
-In fact, while my husband and I munched on the generous bar nibbles (fresh olives, almonds, and amuse bouches), we plotted ways to extend our stay at this gorgeous hotel.
+Once the sun starts to drop, the majority of residents amble over to the bar for beers and Bellinis.
+I can’t think of a more romantic bar than being served drinks overlooking the pool with the Venetian lagoon in the distance.
+While my husband and I munched on the generous bar nibbles (fresh olives, almonds, and amuse bouches).

-We had dinner at the Cip restaurant, which is everything a Venetian restaurant should be.
-The staff care for and deliver exquisite food with panache on an alfresco pontoon-type structure that juts out into the water.
+Cip’s Club is everything a Venetian restaurant should be and enjoys breathtaking panoramas across St Mark’s Square and the most beautiful sunsets.
+The staff cares for and delivers exquisite food with panache on an alfresco pontoon-type structure that juts out into the water.
 The constant flow of boats chugging up and down the waterway in front of the restaurant area is something I’d never tire of watching.

 Conclusion

-On our last day, we had some hours to waste following check-out and found the famous Michael Winner’s bench in the main garden, where we sat in the dappled sunlight pondering the unfairness that such a charismatic gent with impeccable taste had to leave this mortal coil early.
+On our last day, we had some hours to waste following check-out.
+We found the famous Michael Winner’s bench in the main garden, where we sat in the dappled sunlight pondering the unfairness that such a charismatic gent with impeccable taste had to leave this mortal coil.

 It’s very easy to understand why he loved the Belmond Hotel Cipriani, our stay was superb, but we inevitably had to deal with the sadness of leaving our Narnia with its wonderful characters, fantastic views, and the most relaxing pool.